mayank-bhaskar/CQ-Web-Dev/README.md

 # CQ-Web-Dev
-Not bad considering it was the first coding project
+Not bad considering it was the first coding assingment